rust-lang/rust.vim/README.md

 This plugin can optionally format your code using [rustfmt][rfmt] every time a buffer is written.
 Simple put `let g:rust_fmt_autosave = 1` in your `.vimrc`.

+## Help

+Further help can be found in the documentation with `:help rust`.